 Mediterranean Fish Stew

 This quick and easy Mediterranean Fish Stew is the perfect healthy winter comfort food!
-Firm white fish and vegetables simmered in a tomato broth with Mediterranean herbs – all easy ingredients to keep on hand for a fast weeknight dinnner.
+Firm white fish and vegetables simmered in a tomato broth with Mediterranean herbs – all easy ingredients to keep on hand for a fast weeknight dinner.

 I’ve had a lot of requests recently for more savory recipes.
 I get it — now that we’re not hosting big gatherings, people aren’t baking as many big desserts for parties and celebrations.